telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/custom-todo-view.md

 ---
-title: Create a Custom ToDo view
+title: Create Custom ToDo Views
-page_title: Create a Custom ToDo view | Kendo UI Scheduler
+page_title: Create Custom ToDo Views | Kendo UI Scheduler
-description: "Learn how to create a custom todo view for a Kendo UI Scheduler."
+description: "Learn how to create a custom ToDo view for a Kendo UI Scheduler."
 slug: howto_create_custom_todo_view
 ---

-# Create a Custom ToDo view
+# Create Custom ToDo Views

-This article illustrates how to create a custom todo view for a Kendo UI Scheduler.
-To see the example, refer to the [example source code](https://github.com/telerik/kendo-examples-asp-net-mvc/tree/master/scheduler-custom-view), which is available in the [Kendo UI ASP.NET MVC code samples GitHub repository](https://github.com/telerik/kendo-examples-asp-net-mvc).
+To see the example on how to create a custom ToDo view for a Kendo UI Scheduler, refer to [this project](https://github.com/telerik/kendo-examples-asp-net-mvc/tree/master/scheduler-custom-view).
+It is available in the [Kendo UI GitHub repository with code samples on the UI for ASP.NET MVC](https://github.com/telerik/kendo-examples-asp-net-mvc).

 ## See Also

-Other articles and how-to examples on Kendo UI Scheduler:
+Other articles and how-to examples on the Kendo UI Scheduler:

 * [Scheduler JavaScript API Reference](/api/javascript/ui/scheduler)
 * [How to Add Controls to Custom Editor]({% slug howto_add_controlsto_custom_event_editor_scheduler %})